1. Overview

 Focusing operates on the principle that something more than we know now can be experienced in our bodies, that something more than we know now can become more real or present, if we open to it.

-From this perspective, focusing can be considered one form of faith practice - a secular faith practice that involves felt-sensing, but a faith practice nonetheless.
+From this perspective, Focusing can be considered as a form of faith practice - a secular faith practice that involves felt-sensing, but a faith practice nonetheless.

 Faith is also used as a noun, as a thing one can have.
-One meaning of 'faith' as many people understand it is "an unquestioning belief in something as true."
+One meaning of faith

-2) Using this perspective of focusing as a 'faith practice' to reflect upon similar movements between focusing, prayer, and other faith practices.
+2) Using the perspective of Focusing as a faith practice to reflect upon similarities between Focusing, prayer, and other faith practices.

-A) Faith practices lead us into open spaciousness and 'not knowing'
+A) Faith practices can lead us into open spaciousness and 'not knowing'

 Most faith practices involve intentionally 'holding a space in faith'.
 They connect with (Spirit, God, Life) in order that something can emerge into us or into the world.
 They also involve trusting in the rightness of whatever may come from doing this.